 Yet the uncomfortable reality is that Australia is not where it used to be, nor where it could be.
 According to the IMF’s analysis, Australia’s average growth is almost a full percentage point lower per year than before the global financial crisis; growth in non-mining sectors is weak despite declines in real interest rates; and wage growth has been disappointing.
 The IMF calls this confluence of factors “symptoms of the new mediocre”.
 In this light, Australia’s consistent run of growth, while positive, could be seen as fortuitous complacency rather than genuine dynamism.

-Perhaps it’s worth remembering that the phrase “the lucky country” was coined by David Horne in 1964 as a kick in the pants to a parochial, regionally disconnected country relying too heavily on natural resources to buttress its quality of life.
+Perhaps it’s worth remembering that the phrase “the lucky country” was coined by Donald Horne in 1964 as a kick in the pants to a parochial, regionally disconnected country relying too heavily on natural resources to buttress its quality of life.
 Given that after decades of global technological growth, over 80% of Australia’s exports by value are minerals, metals, stone, foodstuffs and wood, it might be time to again ask, as Horne did: “Have the conditions that led to so much success also weakened adaptability and slowed down the reflexes of survival?”

 The question is apt, because we are currently witnessing the emergence of a range of extraordinary new technologies.
 Artificial intelligence, distributed ledgers, additive manufacturing and many more herald a range of radical transformations that won’t just affect how we do business.
 They are also in the process of challenging our identities and institutions, radically altering how we relate to one another, and even raising the question of what it means to be human.